 Although the Ninth Circuit did not address the merits of Meland’s argument, the finding that he has standing to sue which permits the case to proceed has broad implications for California’s attempt to address what is viewed as gender discrimination impeding female progress in the corporate arena.

 Eanet, PC is a boutique law firm located in Los Angeles, California specializing in business litigation, real estate litigation, employment litigation, and employment advice and counsel.
 We represent companies in California with issues of sexual harassment, wrongful termination, equal pay, and retaliation discrimination under California and federal law.
-Contact us or call (310) 997-4185 to discuss any employment questions.
+Contact us online to discuss any employment questions.